 You: "The walls in this room are an unusual color of green."

 You: "Yes, they are yellowish, and with a lot of green in the yellow—rather like a lime color."

 Many narcissistic individuals are good-looking, earn a good living, and are fun to be around.
 Some women are attracted to male narcissists because they seem so powerful, special, and self-confident.
 Some men are attracted to female narcissists who are strikingly beautiful or sexually appealing.
 It's only when narcissists begin to ignore their partner's concerns and dismiss what their partner says that the narcissistic listening disorder becomes a source of distress.

 Remember, narcissists do listen to people who seem to more powerful or who have something that they want.
 So when they are courting, they listen very well.

-If you have chosen a narcissist as a life partner, or you have to deal at work in an on-going way with someone who has difficulty listening to you, begin by understand that narcissists are handicapped people.
+If you have chosen a narcissist as a life partner, or you have to deal at work in an ongoing way with someone who has difficulty listening to you, begin by understanding that narcissists are handicapped people.
 In spite of their charisma, they have a genuine listening deficit.

 Aim next to ratchet up your self-confidence.
 You'll need to be able to speak in a way that conveys an inner sense of personal power.